-Your Maintenance offering entitles you to access Symantec technical support expertise 24x7x365.
+Your Maintenance offering entitles you to access Symantec technical support expertise.
 Symantec’s technical support is designed to maximize uptime and reduce your internal IT costs.
-Our Enterprise Customer Support organization is dedicated to resolving your issues quickly and effectively.
+Our Customer Support organization is dedicated to resolving your issues quickly and effectively.
 We view every support engagement as an opportunity to demonstrate our commitment to customer satisfaction.
 You can count on us to help you receive the most from your Symantec technology investments.
-Please refer to the information below for more about Symantec's enterprise technical support.
+Refer to the information below to learn more.

 The following documentation has been made available to help you quickly address questions relating to your terms of service.